BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 #### A few months ago, I posted about a project for Mitchell Henderson, the CEO of Clear Seas Research, a market research company in Troy Michigan: [https://tinyurl.com/664kraza](https://tinyurl.com/664kraza).

-Here's what it looks like:
+Here's what that project looks like:
 ![ENRCostData.com](https://bradleyculley.github.io/images/ENR_Cost_Data.png)

-That was actually the *second* project I worked on for Mitchell, and today I’m posting about the first!
+That was actually the *second* project I worked on for Mitchell.
+Today I’m posting about the first!
 Technical details are at the end, if you're looking for those.

 ---